mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Katagiri**: With zazen.
 Even though there is no demand, no order, no effort – dullness and distraction drop off.

 Drop off means, become one with zazen.
 In other words, absorb into zazen.
 That is from the first.

 **Same person**: [At the moment.]

-**Katagiri**: Hmm-hmm.
+**Katagiri**: Mmm-hmm.
+(Yes.)

 #### 1:35:31 end of recording